yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/advanced-features/views.md

 ## Materialized Views

 Materialized views are relations that persist the results of a query.
-They can be created using the `CREATE MATERIALIZED VIEW` comamnd, and their contents can be updated using the `REFRESH MATERIALIZED VIEW` command.
+They can be created using the `CREATE MATERIALIZED VIEW` command, and their contents can be updated using the `REFRESH MATERIALIZED VIEW` command.

 The following very simplified example creates a materialized view based on only one table and selects two of its columns: